ska-telescope/ska-sdp-global-sky-model/docs/src/developerguide/Deployment.rst

     $ minikube addons enable ingress

 2. Change to the chart directory in the repository: ``cd charts/ska-sdp-global-sky-model``.
 Make any desired changes to the values files.
+A local values file can be specified for easy management of values used for dev purposes.

 3. Optionally, create a new namespace: ``kubectl create namespace [namespace]``.